 Malta and Gozo have one of the longest summers in Europe, from April to November and is known for their clear calm waters.
 Its average annual day temperature is about 22°C (72°C) and an average night temperature of about 15°C (59°C).
 Even in Winter, from December to February, the sea rarely drops below 15°C (59°C), but you can expect some rain and wind.

-In April to May, air temperature is warmer but the sea is still cold.
+In April to May, air temperature is warmer but the sea is still a little cold.

 The warmest and driest months are June to August.
 September air is as warm as June with even warmer seas but you can expect rain.